-These process controls can be classified by the following different characteristic attributes:
+These process controls can be classified with the following different characteristic attributes:

-- · According to their nature: - # Preventative: Preventing errors or any irregularities which may affect the information, i.e. preventing the impact of financial risks. - # Detective: Identifying errors or irregularities which may affect the financial information, i.e. identifying errors when they arise. - # Corrective: Correcting errors or irregularities which may affect the financial information, i.e. rectifying errors when they arise. - # Directive (Policy): controls based on corporate policies procedures/instructions; such controls normally require an authorised signature or formal approval. - · According to level of automation: - # Manual: control mechanisms directly executed by people. - # Semi-automated: control mechanisms executed by people and validated by IT support, or vice versa. - # Automated: control mechanisms with "IT support".
+· According to their nature:

+- Preventative: Preventing errors or any irregularities which may affect the information, i.e. preventing the impact of financial risks. - Detective: Identifying errors or irregularities which may affect the financial information, i.e. identifying errors when they arise. - Corrective: Correcting errors or irregularities which may affect the financial information, i.e. rectifying errors when they arise. - Directive (Policy): controls based on the corporate policies procedures/instructions; such controls normally require an authorised signature or formal approval.

+· According to level of automation:

+- Manual: control mechanisms directly executed by people. - Semi-automated: control mechanisms executed by people and validated by "IT support" or vice-versa. - Automated: control mechanisms with "IT support".